-Sogyal Rinpoche has, auspiciously, given the name of his predecessor, Tertön Sogyal, to a network of foundations whose primary focus is to provide long-term financial security and resources for the work of Rigpa.
+Tertön Sogyal is the name given to a network of foundations whose primary focus is to provide long-term financial security and resources for the work of Rigpa.

-Lerab Lingpa Tertön Sogyal (1856-1926) was a great nineteenth century Tibetan saint and mystic, who was the teacher of the thirteenth Dalai Lama and a leading figure in the revitalization of the Buddhist teachings in Tibet.
-His visionary teachings have a profound relevance for our modern times and are the inspiration behind the work of Sogyal Rinpoche and Rigpa.
+Lerab Lingpa Tertön Sogyal (1856-1926) was a great nineteenth-century Tibetan saint and mystic, who was the teacher of the thirteenth Dalai Lama and a leading figure in the revitalization of the Buddhist teachings in Tibet.
+His visionary teachings have a profound relevance for our modern times and are the inspiration behind the work of Rigpa.

 Objectives and Activities – The objects of the Trust are the promotion and advancement of Buddhism in all parts of the world and in any manner that is charitable in law.

 - The establishment and maintenance of schools, centres, retreats, monasteries, nunneries and other institutions for the preservation, study and practice of Buddhism.